Horses Rescued to Date

 OUR MISSION STATEMENT

-Last Stop Horse Rescue (LSHR) is a horse rescue/sanctuary, adoption and rehabilitation program for abused, starved and neglected horses.
+Established in 2005, Last Stop Horse Rescue (LSHR) is a 501c3 non-profit horse rescue, sanctuary, adoption and rehabilitation program for abused or neglected horses, including “off track” thoroughbreds.

-We provide a safe, loving environment for horses, and allow time for each to heal at their own pace.
+We believe in miracles for both the horses we save and our supporters who love them.
+It is our solemn promise to provide a safe, loving environment for each horse and allow them time to heal at their own individual pace.
+Love + Patience= Trust!

-In an effort to reduce the number of unwanted horses, LSHR funds gelding services for those taken in as colts/stallions and have a “no breeding” policy; your donations help make that possible… thank you!
+*In effort to reduce the number of unwanted horses, LSHR has a “no breeding policy.”
+We ensure gelding services to any stallion and/or colt taken into our facility or under our care; Your donations help make that possible… thank you!

 We are dedicated to making a better life for horses that have been abused, abandoned, neglected, or starved.